upb-lea/FEM_Magnetics_Toolbox/docs/source/readme.rst

 FEM Magnetics Toolbox (FEMMT)
 =============================

-This README only provides a short overview.
-For more information please have a look at the detailed documentation `here <https://upb-lea.github.io/FEM_Magnetics_Toolbox/intro.html>`__.

 Python toolbox to generate preconfigured figures for FEM simulation tools in power electronics.

 The toolbox is accessible via python code or a graphical user interface